techgrounds/techgrounds-skonak23/week2/# NTW-02 - Network Devices.md

 # NTW-02 - Network Devices

 In computer networks, various devices work together to enable communication and the exchange of information.
 These network devices play different roles and have specific functions to ensure the smooth operation of networks.
 In this assignment we will take a deeper dive into common network devices and how they correspond to the OSI-model.
-To conclude, we will take a look in my own network environment and access my router to discover and gather network data.
+To conclude, we will take a look in my own network environment and access my router to discover and gather certain network data required for this assignment.

 ## Key-terms (with regards to the OSI-model)